-The location of water services and the compliant waste for drainage will also need to be considered.
+Location of water services and the compliant waste for drainage will also need to be considered.

 Here are some examples of outdoor showers that have been installed Australia.
-Some may have the present of a hot tap, but only have cold water connected.
+Some may have the presence of a hot tap, but only have cold water connected.

 It’s certainly a feature of the garden or back outdoor space, that is becoming more highly sought.
 Ensuring the installation is legal, plumbing wise, is really important.